mesosphere/dcos-commons/docs/pages/operations-guide.md

 ### Open Source DC/OS, DC/OS 1.9 and Earlier

-If you do not have Enterprise DC/OS 1.10, the CLI commands above are not available.
-For these versions, you can perform changes from the DC/OS GUI.
+If you do not have Enterprise DC/OS 1.10 or later, the CLI commands above are not available.
+For Open Source DC/OS of any version, or Enterprise DC/OS 1.9 and earlier, you can perform changes from the DC/OS GUI.

 1. Go to the **Services** tab of the DC/OS GUI and click the name of the Scheduler you wish to edit.